Safe Return to In-Person Instruction and Continuity of Services Plan

 Mask Wearing- Masks are strongly encouraged, but they are NOT mandatory.
 If your child does not plan on wearing one all day, packing one in their school supplies is a good idea.
 Sometimes with young students it is difficult to predict when someone will start feeling ill/coughing/running a fever, etc. The district will continue to have disposable masks available for staff and students to use when necessary.
 When Masks are worn they should be worn over the nose and mouth.

-Physical Distancing- All efforts will be made to comply with social distancing recommendations of 6 feet.
-Teachers will have seating charts, focusing on a 3-6 foot distance between desks, as well as forward facing.
+Physical Distancing- All efforts will be made to comply with social distancing recommendations.
+Teachers will have seating charts, focusing on a 3 foot distance between desks, as well as forward facing.
 Outdoor seating will be available for students to eat and have class when feasible.
-Some classes will be allowed to take their food back to the classroom to eat in order to cut down on congestion and exposure.
-A rotating calendar will be developed.
+Some classes will be allowed to take their food back to the classroom to eat if case numbers increase.
 Seating charts will be made for bus transportation.
 Students will sit one to a seat when possible, and will be asked to sit with their household family members in order to cut down exposure to others.

 Handwashing and Respiratory Etiquette- Staff and Students will be encouraged to wash their hands often, with soap and water for at least 20 seconds.
 Handwashing will be especially important

 Students and staff should practice responsible respiratory etiquette also

 Mouths should be covered when sneezing or coughing with a tissue, or the inside of your elbow

 Immediately wash your hands with soap and water/or use hand sanitizer if available